qdrant/landing_page/qdrant-landing/content/documentation/concepts/search.md

 * `hnsw_ef` - value that specifies `ef` parameter of the HNSW algorithm.
 * `exact` - option to not use the approximate search (ANN).
 If set to true, the search may run for a long as it performs a full scan to retrieve exact results.
+* `indexed_only` - this option allows to disable search in those segments where vector index is not built yet.
+This may be useful if you want to minimize the impact to the search performance during the parallel update of the collection.
+Using this option may lead to a partial result if the collection is not fully indexed yet, consider using it only if eventual consistency is acceptable for your use case.

 Since the `filter` parameter is specified, the search is performed only among those points that satisfy the filter condition.
 See details of possible filters and their work in the [filtering](../filtering) section.